 - d.
 A clear standard for requiring a pupil-parent-educator conference to review a pupil's written agreement and reconsider the independent study program's impact on the pupil's achievement and well-being, consistent with the policies adopted pursuant to paragraph (4) of subdivision (g) of Education Code Section 51747. - e.
 When the evaluation described above under paragraph 2.b. is triggered to consider whether remaining in independent study is in the best interest of the pupil, a pupil-parent-educator conference shall be required to review a pupil's written agreement and reconsider the independent study program's impact on the pupil's achievement and well-being.
 This conference shall be a meeting involving, at a minimum, all parties who signed the pupil's written independent study agreement. - 5.
 The following plan shall be in place in accordance with Education Code Section 51747(e) for synchronous instruction and live interaction: - i.
-For pupils in transitional kindergarten through grade 3, inclusive, the plan to provide opportunities for daily synchronous instruction for all pupils throughout the school year by each pupil's assigned supervising teacher shall be as follows: Synchronous instruction in Grades TK-3: Students have one or more daily opportunities for synchronous instruction in the following ways; - 1.
-In-person one-one-one tutoring from the supervising teacher.
+For pupils in transitional kindergarten through grade 3, inclusive, the plan to provide opportunities for daily synchronous instruction for all pupils throughout the school year by each pupil's teacher or teachers of record shall be as follows: Synchronous instruction in Grades TK-3: Students have one or more daily opportunities for synchronous instruction in the following ways; - 1.
+In-person one-one-one tutoring from the teacher or teachers of record.
 This one-on-one support is focused on meeting the individual learning needs of the student.
-Supervising teachers personalize conversations and assignments, adapt to the student's communication style, and gauge student's progress and mastery. - 2.
-In-person small group tutoring sessions from the supervising teacher.
-Small group tutoring sessions consist of the supervising teacher leading direct instruction, presentations, guided student practice, assessments and discussion periods. - 3.
-Virtual tutoring sessions from the supervising teacher.
+Teachers personalize conversations and assignments, adapt to the student's communication style, and gauge student's progress and mastery. - In-person small group tutoring sessions from the teacher or teachers of record.
+Small group tutoring sessions consist of the teacher or teachers of record leading direct instruction, presentations, guided student practice, assessments and discussion periods. - 3.
+Virtual tutoring sessions from the teacher or teachers of record.
 Virtual tutoring sessions that incorporate interactive components such as; chat rooms, polls, surveys and shared documents.
 Students participate through live video, audio and meeting chats.